needletails/double-ratchet-kit/Sources/DoubleRatchetKit/Documentation.docc/APIReference.md

 **Parameters:**
 - `id`: An optional UUID to tag this key
-- `rawRepresentation`: The raw PQKem public key bytes
+- `rawRepresentation`: The raw MLKEM public key bytes

 **Throws:** `KyberError.invalidKeySize` if the key size is incorrect